-These appointments, which are valid for six years, will terminate at the close of the Shareholders' Meeting called to approve the financial statements for the year 2027.
+This appointment, which is valid for six years, will terminate at the close of the Shareholders' Meeting called to approve the financial statements for fiscal year 2029.

 REPORT ON CORPORATE GOVERNANCE

 1. List of offices and positions held by corporate officers